Regardless of age, color, shape, or size, many women around the globe share one thing in common: body image issues.

 These goals need to be not only attainable but also health-focused.
 We shouldn’t be focusing on a particular number on the scale, but instead, trying to improve our body image through healthy living.
 This can be accomplished in a number of ways.

-Try a proven detox, Shadow of a woman working outstart an exercise routine (don’t rush into it), make some healthy drinking and eating-habit changes (no fad diets), or try meditation.
+Try a proven detox, start an exercise routine (don’t rush into it), make some healthy drinking and eating-habit changes (no fad diets), or try meditation.

 Just make sure that you’re truly working on improving your body image and not comparing yourself to others.
 These subtle changes in what you watch, think, say, and do can help you improve your body image in no time!